Candida Overgrowth (Candidiasis): Complete Guide On Treating Candida Infection

 Although some people don’t experience a die-off reaction, it is best to assume that you will experience a reaction.
 Many people begin their candida protocol on their holiday time, so that they can rest without missing work.

 Living with candida is hard.
 Treating it can feel difficult, especially in the early stages.
-But with determination, and the right treatment protocol and diet, you can take control of your life back.
+But with determination, and the right treatment protocol and diet, you can take back control of your life.
 Soon you will be feeling happier, healthier and ready to take on the world again!

 After following the protocol as mentioned in this article carefully, do an at-home spit test from time to time to check how you’re doing.
 You’ll know you’re candida free when your spit remains in a nice, cohesive “blob”.